spryker/spryker-docs/docs/scos/dev/drafts-dev/database-schema-guide/202108.0/sales-schema.md

 ## Quote

 {% info_block infoBox %}
-The quote object contains the Cart and all user input from the Checkout (like Addresses
+The quote object contains the Cart and all user input from the Checkout (like Addresses).
+When the Quote is persisted in the database then we filter out all data which does not belong the Cart.
-{% endinfo_block %}.
-When the Quote is persisted in the database then we filter out all data which does not belong the Cart.)
+{% endinfo_block %}

 ### Persisted Quote (Multi-Cart per Customer)